okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines.md

 - **Originality**: Reviews must be original, free of plagiarism, and based on real use of the visual.
 Also, they should not be published elsewhere.

-## Media Content

-- **Screenshots**: Screenshots should be high-quality, suitable for 4K screens, and saved in PNG or JPEG format.
-Optimize images using specialized tools before uploading.

-- **Video**: Do not use GIFs.
-If needed, use small MP4 videos without audio.

 ## SEO and Metadata